GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/CO2Brine.rst

 **Function of CO2 viscosity calculation**
 The ``FenghourCO2ViscosityFunction`` class holds table to compute viscosity depending on the pressure and the temperature as input data.
-It uses  ``SpanWagnerCO2DensityFunction`` to compute density as descibed above.

  .. code-block:: c